gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 1. Deploy the [prometheus-operator] and its custom resources.
 1. Delete the old monitoring-stack.
 1. Configure `Prometheus` to "reuse" the `pv` from the old Prometheus's `pvc`.
 An init container will be temporarily needed for this migration.
 This ensures that no data is lost and provides a clean migration.
 1. Any extension or monitoring configuration that is not migrated to the [prometheus-operator] right away will be collected and added to an `additionalScrapeConfig`.
 Once all extensions and components have migrated, this can be dropped.

 #### Fluent-bit Operator

-1. Add fluent-bit operator CRDs in Gardener
+1. Add fluent-bit operator CRDs in Gardener.
-1. Add `ClusterFilters` and `ClusterParsers` resources in all extensions which are deploying ConfigMap with label: ```extensions.gardener.cloud/configuration: logging```
+1. Add `ClusterFilters` and `ClusterParsers` resources in all extensions which are deploying ConfigMap with label: `extensions.gardener.cloud/configuration: logging`
-1. Add the Fluent operator in Gardener in place of fluent-bit
+1. Add the Fluent operator in Gardener in place of fluent-bit.

 ## Alternatives